akhileshboda/SPRC/README.md

 - **Account Management** — administrators can register staff/volunteers with first and last name fields, plus confirmation modal
 - **User Table** — live System Users table with role badges, edit (volunteer/participant), and delete actions
 - **Participant Records (Req 201)** — administrators can create, edit, and delete participant records with special-needs details
+- **Volunteer Self-Registration (Story 402)** — volunteers can register personal information, select interests from a dropdown multi-select checklist, and update availability so they can be matched and contacted for relevant opportunities
 - **Forgot Password** — simulated password reset flow on the login page

 ---